bplmaps/toi-field-trips/content/locations/stockbridge.md

 Perhaps the biggest achievement was the [2023 grant to purchase back 351 acres of ancestral land in Stockbridge](https://www.wbur.org/news/2023/08/31/stockbridge-munsee-mohicans-berkshires-land-monument-mountain-grants).
 The future may see a much bigger presence of the Stockbridge-Munsee band of Mohicans in the area, but as the 250th anniversary of the country nears, the role of the “Stockbridge Indians” should be honored.

-*Tamara Uhaze is a research libararian at Northeastern University.
-She holds graduate degrees in Information Science and Ancient History.*
+*Tamara Uhaze is a research libararian at Northeastern University with graduate degrees in Information Science and Ancient History.*

 # References
 Colin G. Calloway, *The American Revolution in Indian Country: Crisis and Diversity in Native American Communities*.
 (Cambridge University Press, 1995).